 TX prisoners in need of pen pals:

 While we do not intend to become a pen pal service, we do encourage pen pal relationships.
-In order to be fair to the person you are writing and to prevent misunderstandings or hurt feelings, we recommend you research any incarcerated person and their charges to make sure you are comfortable before deciding to write them, and that you always be clear about your boundaries and your expectations of the relationship.
-This page lists inmates who are actively seeking pen pals, friends, and sometimes love.
+In order to be fair to the person you are writing and to prevent misunderstandings and the harm caused by them, we recommend that you always be clear about your boundaries and your expectations of the relationship.
+If there are charges you are not comfortable with, do your research before contacting someone.
 Reaching out to an incarcerated person can be a positive, life-changing experience for both people involved.
-Please contact us for any other information you may want or need to know.
-You may also see, Things to Know Before you Write.
+Please see the links below for organizations that connect incarcerated people with pen pals!

-Important Note: TDCJ changed mail regulations beginning 3/1/20.
+Important Note: TDCJ changed mail regulations on 3/1/20.

 The full changes are as follows:

-- Offenders will only be allowed to receive mail from general correspondents on standard white paper.
+- Prisoners will only be allowed to receive mail from general correspondents on standard white paper.
 Mail received on colored, decorated, card stock, construction, linen, or cotton paper will be denied.

-- Letters sent to offenders may not contain uninspectable substances such as perfume, stickers, lipstick, bodily fluid, powdery substances or artwork using paint, glitter, glue, or tape.
+- Letters sent to prisoners may not contain uninspectable substances such as perfume, stickers, lipstick, bodily fluid, powdery substances or artwork using paint, glitter, glue, or tape.

-- Offenders may not receive greeting cards of any kind, except during designated time periods around holidays.
+- Prisoners may not receive greeting cards of any kind, except during designated time periods around holidays.

 - There is no restriction on the length of incoming or outgoing correspondence; however, a limit of 10 photos will be allowed per envelope.